 However, one also has to take into account Doan’s 21-year career with the Coyotes.
 The poor teams that he played on likely hampered his ability to collect more points in the NHL.
 Indeed, Doan played in only 55 playoff games over his career, and reached the postseason in just 3 of his final 14 years in the league.
-For comparison’s sake, fellow HHOF hopeful Marian Hossa played in 64 playoff games with the Chicago Blackhawks during a three-postseason span from 2013 to 2015 and finished his career with 11 consecutive playoff appearances from 2007 to 2017.
+For comparison’s sake, 2020 inductee Marian Hossa played in 64 playoff games with the Chicago Blackhawks during a three-season span from 2013 to 2015 and finished his career with 11 consecutive playoff appearances from 2007 to 2017.

 Doan had plenty of chances to leave Phoenix for greener pastures, especially after the 2009 bankruptcy which left the organization in ruins, but he chose to stay loyal to the franchise that drafted him.
 In doing so, Doan ultimately cost himself the chance to hoist the Stanley Cup, and he likely cost himself a handful of goals and assists during his prime as well.